HaochengLuo/Haloscope/README.md

 ## Current status

-The project includes a Swift concurrency JSON-RPC client, mappings for real account, usage, and thread payloads, Codex executable discovery, notch geometry detection, an `NSPanel` interface, settings, login-item support, mock mode, and redacted diagnostics.
 The interface can follow the system language or switch between English and Simplified Chinese at runtime.
 The desktop widget shows the remaining 7-day allowance, reset countdown, and available reset credits.
 Both the widget and notch panel use a Liquid Glass design, with the native glass effect on macOS 26 and a material fallback on earlier supported versions.

 ## Build and run